-Required Courses: REL 112 (Introduction to the Literature of the Hebrew Scriptures), REL 110 (Christianity and Society), REL 211 (New Testament Literature), REL 354 (Principles of Biblical Interpretation), REL 312 (Foundations of Judeo-Christian Thought), two Theology electives.
+Required Courses: REL 112 (Introduction to the Literature of the Hebrew Scriptures), REL 110 (Christianity and Society), REL 211 (New Testament Literature), REL 354 (Principles of Biblical Interpretation), REL 312 (Historical Theology), two Theology electives.

 Students majoring in Business Administration or Finance may not minor in Business Administration